CumulusNetworks/docs/content/cumulus-netq-47/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 toc: 4
 ---

+This page describes how to upgrade your NetQ virtual machines.
+Note that the upgrade instructions vary depending on NetQ version you’re currently running.
 ## Upgrading from NetQ 4.4.1 or Earlier

 Upgrading to NetQ 4.7.0 from a NetQ version below 4.5.0 requires a new installation of the NetQ virtual machine.
 Perform the following steps to upgrade: